History Of Public Footwear

 Public is a long and attractive journey to the use of shoes.
-Around 8000 BC, some first known sandals - woven plants were made of fiber - Oregon, USA.
-They were usually not worn, and most were barefoot at that time until safety was not necessary.
+Around 8000 BC, the first known sandals, woven from plants were made of fiber - Oregon, USA.
+They were usually not worn, and most were barefoot at that time until safety was necessary.
 In ancient Egypt, up to 3000 BC, shoes became more common among the upper class.
 The nobles and priests had sandals made of leather or paper, often as a symbol of the situation, while most of the population still went barefoot.

 From The Beginning Of Barefoot To Everyday Compulsory